lenhanpham/CNN-model-Skin-cancer-detection/README.md

 ## License

-This project is licensed under the MIT License - see the  file for details.
+This project is licensed under the MIT License